Read This First

 Prompt 4: Take the expected counters to the Human/God reductio and attempt to create parallel counters for the Man/Woman reductio.

-The central claim is this: These parallel counters demonstrate how one might reconcile the dual nature of Pat being fully female and fully male, similar to how believers might reconcile Jesus being fully human and fully divine.
+In plain terms: These parallel counters demonstrate how one might reconcile the dual nature of Pat being fully female and fully male, similar to how believers might reconcile Jesus being fully human and fully divine.

 Hypostatic Union